-Soupe au Pistou: A delicious provencal vegetable soup and the perfect way to celebrate the arrival of summer and buy as many spring vegetables in the market as you can!
+Soupe au Pistou: A delicious provencal vegetable soup and the perfect way to celebrate the arrival of summer and buy as many spring vegetables in the market as possible!
 Fill your basket with broad beans, peas, swiss chard, courgettes, haricot vert and the first crops of tomatoes and basil.

 The art of Soupe au Pistou

 Broad beans are abundant now, and I have opted for them instead of haricot beans, but either is equally delicious.
+The vegetables create a subtle flavour.
+Therefore, using super-fresh ingredients and cooking over gentle heat ensures you extract all the aromas without ruining the vegetables.
 A true Soupe au Pistou should have neither broth nor stock added.
-The vegetables create the subtle flavour.
-Therefore, it is vital to use super fresh ingredients and cook over gentle heat to ensure you extract all the aromas without ruining the vegetables.
 I break one small rule and add half a vegetable stock cube, but you shouldn’t need to add any more salt.

 Fresh and Young Ingredients

-Having lived in the Southern Alps and Provence, I have tasted some delicious and appalling Soupe au Pistou; it is one of those dishes that appear on the ‘Menu du Jour’ at this time of year and lack love….. watery and grey.
-So, don’t be confined by my recipe; the secret is to use young, tender and fresh ingredients and make sure they complement each other.
+Having lived in the Southern Alps and Provence, I have tasted some delicious and appalling Soupe au Pistou; it is one of those dishes that appear on the ‘Menu du Jour’ at this time of year and can be watery and grey.
+So, don’t be confined by my recipe; the secret is to use young, tender, fresh ingredients and ensure they complement each other.
 Chard works well, but spinach becomes too soft.
 Haricot beans can be hard to find, so maybe opt for dried.
-Leeks are ideal, but I would use either leeks or onions or not too much of both.
-And of course, the classic haricot vert (provided they are young and tender) work very well.
+Leeks are ideal, but I would use either leeks or onions, not too much of both.
+And, of course, the classic haricot vert (provided they are young and tender) work very well.
 I would avoid asparagus tips as I think the flavour is too strong, and they make a delicious soup in their own right.

-A couple of weeks before the official start of summer, a few thunderstorms were in the air.
-A perfect lunch.
+A few thunderstorms were in the air a couple of weeks before the official start of summer—a perfect lunch.
 Serve with crusty bread or simply on its own.